-Installing the ukulele strap is something very personal, and if you want to buy a uke, you should take that into account from the beginning.
+Installing a standard ukulele strap is something very personal, and if you want to buy a ukulele, you should take that into account from the beginning.

-There are different types of straps that can save you, quite literally, from reading and applying this article to learn how and where to place the second strap button on your uke.
+There are different types of ukulele straps that can save you, quite literally, from reading and applying this article to learning how and where to place the second strap button on your ukulele.

 However, keep in mind that this is something that you should think about and take the decision personally, especially if you read our article about how to hold your ukulele.

-Positioning your second uke button – or avoid doing so for preference of a different type of strap – is a very important decision that often goes unnoticed.
+Positioning your second ukulele button – or avoiding doing so for preference of a different type of strap – is a very important decision that often goes unnoticed.

-If left unchecked, you can end up being forced to hold your uke in a way that’s not completely comfortable for you, diminishing your playability.
+If left unchecked, you can end up being forced to hold your ukulele in a way that’s not completely comfortable for you, diminishing your playability.

 This is a very small aspect you can avoid from the beginning!